emseedee/emseedee.github.io/index.md

 This site is under construction, but in the meantime, please feel free to browse through [my favourite recipes](/recipes.html)

+The site is hosted by github, written mainly in markup, editted with Notepad++ and published with Jekyll.

 ## That's all folks!